 4. A yoga mat or resistance bands

-If your partner or spouse is sick (but not so sick that they aren’t moving around), helping them incorporate some stretching or light workouts from home could work wonders for mood and recovery.
+If your partner or spouse is sick (but not so sick that they aren’t moving around), helping them incorporate some stretching on a yoga mat or light workouts from home with resistance bands could work wonders for mood and recovery.

 5. Skincare or spa items